AykutSarac/jsoncrack.com/CONTRIBUTING.md

 * [Mantine UI](https://mantine.dev/)
 * [Zustand](https://github.com/pmndrs/zustand)

+If you're looking for a task to contribute, you can pick up a TODO from our project board: [Open Project Board Tasks](https://github.com/AykutSarac/jsoncrack.com/projects?query=is%3Aopen).

 Once you are familiar with these technologies, you can clone the JSON Crack repository by running the following command:

 ```bash